yejihan92/yejihan92.github.io/projects/project-1.md

 # All dates must be YYYY-MM-DD format!
 date: 2015-07-01
 labels:
-  - Robotics
+  - C language
-  - Arduino
+  - C programming
-  - C++
+  - Bitwise
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: A program that has four functions using bitwise operators of UH UNIX shell
 ---

 <div class="ui small rounded images">